This small batch peanut butter cookie recipe makes delicious soft cookies full of peanut butter flavor.

 Method

-In a small bowl, whisk together the flour, baking soda, baking powder, and salt.
+Whisk together the flour, baking soda, baking powder, and salt in a small bowl.
 Set it aside.

 Rolling the cookies

-Once chilled, preheat the oven to 350°F/176°C and line a cookie sheet with parchment paper.
+Once chilled, preheat the oven to 350°F/175°C and line a cookie sheet with parchment paper.

 Roll the peanut butter cookie dough into 9 cookie balls, and roll each cookie ball into some granulated sugar until it's coated.

 Place the balls on the parchment-lined baking sheet, spaced around 2 inches apart.
-Use a fork to press the dough balls down and create a criss-cross pattern.
+Press the dough balls down with a fork and create a criss-cross pattern.

 The top of the cookies will still be soft.
-Allow them to cool on the baking tray for 5 minutes before transferring them to a wire rack to cool further.
+Allow them to cool on the baking tray for 5 minutes before transferring them to a cooling rack to cool further.

 Enjoy the cookies with a glass of milk.